 Finally, there are numerous resources for helping to support instruction at home when technology access is not available (or to complement online learning).
 You will find many of these resources and activity ideas, as well as tips on how to build upon families' cultures, languages, and strengths, in Offline Learning at Home: Ideas for ELLs.

-There are numerous steps schools and districts can take to expand ELLs' technology access for the coming year, and we hope this information provides some ideas that might work in your setting.
-We encourage educators and administrators to keep networking, sharing what works, and developing solutions.
-Making these efforts a priority early on will yield rewards for the rest of the year, and, perhaps, get everyone just a little closer to focusing on flying the plane we are still building!
+There are numerous steps schools and districts can take to expand ELLs' technology access, and we hope this article provides some ideas that might work in your setting.
+We encourage educators and administrators to keep networking, sharing what works, and developing solutions so that students have access to the technology they need to continue their learning during the pandemic and beyond.